 You can take a taxi to the area but another perfect way to see it while you’re in Greece with children (if they are older) is to climb up to it.
 The perfect way is start in the Plaka neighborhood and enjoy the stunning scenery on the way up.

 It’s best to go early when it opens at 8:00 am or later in the day after the cruise traffic dies down about 4:00 pm.
 From April 1 to October 31, the cost of tickets is 20 Euros.
 The rest of the year it is 10 Euros.
 Children under 18 years of age with identification are free.
-Go here for more information on ticketing or purchase them online in advance from Klook and skip the line.
+Purchase tickets online in advance from Klook and skip the line.

 Be sure and take lots of family pictures with the city of Athens in the background.
 It is spectacular and great place to learn some facts about Greece.

 2. Watch the Changing of the Guard at Syntagma Square